andreee94/cert-manager-webhook-freenom/README.md

 # cert-manager-webhook-freenom
 Webhook for Cert-Manager for the freenom domain provider.

-The image is available on DockerHub at `andreee94/cert-manager-webhook-freenom`.
+The image is available on DockerHub at:
+- `andreee94/cert-manager-webhook-freenom`
+- `ghcr.io/andreee94/cert-manager-webhook-freenom`

 ## Heml Chart Manifest